ryuker16/pickup-type/README.md

 Pickup-type is an Angular 2/typescript conversion of the original Angular 1.5 version for Pick Up sports.
-Still a work in progress about 93% complete.
+Still a work in progress about 85% complete.

+Progress:
+Derek currently handling menus, will is finishing up form submission.

 Current preview version here : http://52.11.14.57:4000/